New York State Consolidated Laws

 such action.
 The legislative body of a county, city, town or village may

-or more years of age from skating or gliding on in-line skates,
+more years of age from skating or gliding on in-line skates, operating a

-operating a skate board, or operating or riding as a passenger on a
+skate board, or operating or riding as a passenger on a bicycle without

-outside during the period of time between one-half hour after sunset and
+during the period of time between one-half hour after sunset and one-half

-one-half hour before sunrise unless such person is wearing readily
+hour before sunrise unless such person is wearing readily visible reflective

-visible reflective clothing or material which is of a light or bright
+clothing or material which is of a light or bright color.

 S 1240.
 Leaving the scene of an incident involving a wheeled